1902 South Carolina Gamecocks football team

-The 1902 South Carolina Gamecocks football team represented South Carolina College—now known as the University of South Carolina–as an independent during the 1902 college football season.
+The 1902 South Carolina Jaguars football team represented South Carolina College—now known as the University of South Carolina–as an independent during the 1902 college football season.
 Led by first-year head coach Bob Williams, South Carolina compiled a record of 6–1.

-The team defeated Clemson on October 30.
+South Carolina's upset over rival Clemson gave rise to two traditions associated with the university: its mascot and the "Tiger Burn".
+In excitement over the win, some Carolina students began parading around with a drawing of a crowing gamecock over a beaten tiger, as cockfighting was still widespread in the early 1900s.
+Offended by the sign, several hundred Clemson cadets marched on South Carolina College, armed with weapons.
+The situation was resolved peacefully by faculty and police, with the sign being burned.
+The burning of the sign marked the start of the "Tiger Burn" tradition, and the name of the team changed to the South Carolina Gamecocks.

 Schedule

 Roster

 The following players were members of the 1902 football team according to the roster published in the 1902 and 1903 editions of The Garnet and Black, the South Carolina yearbook.